 For Every Kid in the Family: Bounce 'N Play

 This Queens kid destination is a favorite for obvious reasons.
 Bounce 'N Play's features include a special toddler area for younger patrons; an oversized playground for children three to 13 years old, and a jungle gym, slides, play sets and a rock climbing wall for older ones.
 But what really won us over were the specially-tailored open play sessions, like one for kids ages six and under, one for all ages, and one for the whole family on Wednesday evenings (which includes a buffet!).
 It also frequently hosts Open Bounce when school is out.
 Check the online calendar to find the best session for you and your troop.
 Open play is $14/child.

 For Recurring Play Dates: 14th Street Y

 Kids ages six months to three years can run, jump, slide and play in the Y's indoor padded playroom.
-Sessions are typically held on Thursdays and Sundays in 1 1/2 hour slots, and classes are $65 for five for members and $80 for five for non-members.
+Sessions are typically held on Sundays in 1 1/2 hour slots, and classes are $85 for five for members and $100 for five for non-members.
+Drop-in rate is $25.
 Call for the latest scheduling info.

 344 E. 14th St.